OPERATIONS DIVISION

 The Operations Division is the largest division and the core of the Brick Township Police Department.
 The division is staffed with one Captain and two Lieutenants and is comprised of an “A” side and “B” side schedule and five shifts.

-On February 1, 2023, he was promoted to the rank of Captain where he currently serves as the Operations Division Commander.
+On April 1, 2025 he was promoted to the rank of Captain, and currently is assigned as the Operation Division Commander.

 The following specialized units are also part of the Operations Division: